timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/concept/components.md

 import { LightList } from './LightList';
 import { Scene } from './Scene';

-const components = [
+const chat = useUiChat({
+  model: 'gpt-4.1',
+  debugName: 'ui-chat',
+  system: `You are a helpful assistant for a smart home app.`,
+  components: [
     exposeComponent(Markdown, {
       description: 'Show markdown to the user',
       props: {
         data: s.streaming.string('The markdown content'),
       },
     }),
     exposeComponent(Light, {
       description: `
       This option shows a light to the user, with a dimmer for them to control the light.
       Always prefer this option over printing a light's name.
       Always prefer putting these in a list.
     `,
       props: {
         lightId: s.string('The id of the light'),
       },
     }),
     exposeComponent(LightList, {
       description: 'Show a list of lights to the user',
       props: {
         title: s.string('The name of the list'),
       },
       children: 'any',
     }),
     exposeComponent(Scene, {
       description: 'Show a scene to the user',
       props: {
         sceneId: s.string('The id of the scene'),
       },
     }),
-];

-const chat = useUiChat({
-  model: 'gpt-4.1',
-  debugName: 'ui-chat',
-  system: `You are a helpful assistant for a smart home app.`, components,
+  ],
 });
 ```